JamesSkemp/words/content/post/playing-around-with-subversion-with-a-test-repository.md

 +++
-title = "Playing around with Subversion with a test repository" summary = "In this article I'll be working through creating a test repository in Subversion, and creating two working directories, to see how multiple developers works." draft = false comments = true date = "2008-07-12T18:00:00-05:00"
+title = "Playing around with Subversion with a test repository" description = "In this article I'll be working through creating a test repository in Subversion, and creating two working directories, to see how multiple developers works." draft = false comments = true date = "2008-07-12T18:00:00-05:00"